Cray-HPE/docs-csm/operations/network/management_network/aruba/vsf.md

 The primary member is member number “1”.
 This is not configurable.
 Also note that “1” is the default member number.
 A factory-default switch boots up as a VSF enabled switch, with member number “1”. a it behaves as a 1-member stack, of which it is master.

 The secondary member number is user configurable, and there is no default secondary member.
-It is strongly recom- mended that the customer configure a secondary member in the stack, since a stack with a standby offers resiliency and high-availability.
+It is strongly recommended that the customer configure a secondary member in the stack, since a stack with a standby offers resiliency and high-availability.

 Other than the primary and secondary members, no members can ever become master / standby of the stack.